network-international/react-native-ngenius/README.md

 npm i @network-international/react-native-ngenius
 ```

-Note: If your project is using iOS deployment target 10, you need to increase it to 11.
+**Note:** If your project is using iOS deployment target 10, you need to increase it to 11.

 In order to increase change the versions in the following files
-- `your-project/ios/Podfile` - Change the iOS deployment version as follows `platform :ios, '11.0'`
+- Change the iOS deployment version in `your-project/ios/Podfile` as follows `platform :ios, '11.0'`
-- Open the `.xcworkspacefile` inside the following directory `your-project/ios/yourproject.xcworkspace` and change the deployment target to 11.
+- Open the `.xcworkspacefile` inside the following directory `your-project/ios/yourproject.xcworkspace` and change the deployment target to 11.0.

 ## Basic usage example
 ```javascript